 Chassis No B187LE was originally completed in late 1938, finished in dark blue with a grey leather interior.
 It was supplied by Jack Barclay Ltd in December of 1938 to its first owner, Mr Stuart H Scribbans of the Purity Bread Company in Birmingham.
 It was owned by Mr Scribbins until 1965 when it was sold to Mr F V Chalmers of Staffordshire.
 Later in life the car found its way to Continental Europe where it was restored.
 It was acquired by Frank Dale & Stepsons from a collection in Germany in recent times and has subsequently been prepared to showroom condition.
 The car was mechanically reviewed and prepared, re-wired and re-painted in black to match the existing mohair hood.
 The interior was in good condition but new carpets were trimmed and fitted to complete this very stylish cars appearance.
-It is complete with an original handbook and a full complement of small tools which are housed in the trunk.
+It is complete with an original handbook.
 Gurney Nutting are rightly considered to be one of the finest coachbuilders of the pre-war era and B187LE is an excellent example of their craft, presented in very good condition throughout and ready to enjoy.

 Very good throughout

 Four speed manual gearbox, 6cylinder in-line engine, 4.25 litres displacement, 4257cc capacity.Servo-assisted brakes.